bergercookie/awesome-albert-plugins/README.md

       when there is a 0.3 seconds difference between keystrokes.
 Thus, it's common when you actually want to send a request to wait a bit and then append a space character at the end of the query.

+    Install `google-chrome` or `chromium-browser` to add an "Open in incognito mode" option

 * PulseAudio - Select pulseaudio input/output devices, sound card profiles
 * Improved implementations of the original `Pass`, `Pomodoro` plugins
 * Create stopwatches and countdowns